kokombo/kokombo/README.md

 - 📧 Reach me via [Email](samuelibrahim3029@gmail.com) or [Linkedin](https://www.linkedin.com/in/samuelibrahim1/)
 - 🌍 I am currently open to remote jobs - Full-time or freelance

-When I'm not coding, you'll find me watching mysterios vidoes on YouTube, learning new cool tech tricks, or reading indie hackers' tweets/bants on X.
+When I'm not coding, you'll find me watching skits or mysterios vidoes on YouTube, learning new cool tech tricks, or reading indie hackers' tweets/bants on X.